UWPCE-PythonCert/PythonCertDevel/_sources/modules/Exceptions.rst.txt

     In [35]: the_err.filename
     Out[35]: 'blah'

-The message that will be pronted is usually in the "args" attribute:
+The message that will be printed is usually in the ``.args`` attribute:

 .. code-block:: ipython

     In [37]: the_err.args
     Out[37]: (2, 'No such file or directory')

 the ``.__traceback__`` attribute hold the actual traceback object -- all the information about the context the exception was raised in.
-That can inpsected to get all sorts of info. tHat is very advanced stuff, but you can investigate the ``inspect`` module if you want to know how.
+That can be inspected to get all sorts of info.
+That is very advanced stuff, but you can investigate the ``inspect`` module if you want to know how.

 Multiple Exceptions
 -------------------